 - 1. Sexual Assault Prevention for Adult Learners (Title IX) required - 2.
-Diversity, Equity, and Inclusion for Students (Introduction Inclusive Excellence at PAU) required - 3.
-Staying Healthy in a Changing Environment for Students on Campus (Covid Safety) optional
+Diversity, Equity, and Inclusion for Students (Introduction Inclusive Excellence at PAU) required

-Typically, these trainings are sent to the students' PAU email account at the start of the fall quarter.
+Typically these trainings are sent to the students' PAU email account at the start of the fall quarter.
 For new students who start in the spring, these trainings will be sent to them at that time.
 Students who fail to complete the trainings by the deadline will have a hold placed on their student account and may face disciplinary action through the university conduct system.

-All new students to the University are required to complete a university orientation before they begin classes.
-Additionally, most academic programs have a program orientation that new students must attend.
+Academic programs have a program orientation that new students must attend.
 Students can contact their academic department (Counseling or Psychology) for more information about their program orientation.